-Alger was the representative for Texas’s 5th congressional district as a Republican.
+Alger was the representative for Texas’s 5th congressional district and was a Republican.
 He served from 1955 to 1964.

 From Jan 1955 to Oct 1964, Alger missed 63 of 993 roll call votes, which is 6.3%.
 This is much worse than the median of 2.3% among the lifetime records of representatives serving in Oct 1964.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information